Ruancard/Python-encryptor/README.md

 ## Status: Finish

-### The purpose of this project was to learn from encrypt methods
+### The purpose of this project was to learn the Basics encrypt methods